The strange death of Yi-Jien Hwa in Glacier National Park

 • Any fall from a cliff might have dislodged enough loose rock to conceal him.

-Rangers found Hwa's car still parked at Logan Pass, fully loaded with the supplies he had planned to pick up after his second night in the park so he can never manage to complete the circuit back.
+Rangers found Hwa's car still parked at Logan Pass, fully loaded with the supplies he had planned to pick up after his second night in the park so he could never manage to complete the circuit back.
 Search and rescue teams interviewed every hiker to whom they had issued a backcountry pass to the Sperry Campground, and no one remembered meeting a solo hiker.

 Rangers believed that the highest probability was that he went in from Logan Pass and tried to make it to the Sperry Campground through the Floral Park because he had expressed a high desire to go through Floral Park to those at St. Mary before he started his hike.

-No human footprints were visible on the glacier's surface as three inches of new snow had fallen since the day Hwa might have passed through the area.
+No human footprints were visible on the glacier's surface, as three inches of new snow had fallen since the day Hwa might have passed through the area.

 Yi-Jien Hwa avalanche lake, glacier national park